worlickwerx/sbig-util/README.md

 a dark frame and a light frame and writes the result of subtracting the dark from the light.

-sbig-snap has various options to play with.
+sbig-snap has various options to play with, for example the `--preview` option to display the image with ds9.
 Run `sbig snap -h` to list them.

 ### FITS headers

 sbig-util is moving towards full support of SBIG's FITS header extensions described in
 [this document](http://archive.sbig.com/pdffiles/SBFITSEXT_1r0.pdf).
+Some of the header values must be configured statically in `$HOME/.sbig/config.ini`.

 These mandatory headers are not yet being generated:
 ```
 DATAMAX